How to stay safe while traveling in Peru

 When visiting (black) markets in Peru – like for instance in Cusco El Molino, el Baratillo or the San Pedro Market – hold on to your wallet to avoid pickpocketing.

 Bargain for deals

 Bargaining in Peru is expected and earns respect.
 Along with great deals, bargaining also gives you the opportunity to practice your Spanish.
 Some seasoned tourists suggest starting at half the given price and finding a compromise.
 As it may seem you are already getting a deal, it is possible to save more.
 Make sure not to show all your money when paying for your merchandise.
 This tempts thieves and lets them know that you have money to available to steal.

 Ceviche is just one example of a great and delicious Peruvian dish, with fresh seafood and lime typically served with corn and sweet potatoes.
 For the more adventurous consumer, cuy, guinea pig, or alpaca burgers are just as delicious.
 These dishes are classic Peruvian dishes that all tourists should try before leaving Peru.
 However, there are precautions that tourists should take.
 Food safety is important for all foreign travelers.

 Finally, take advantage of this opportunity to enjoy coca tea.
-Filled with several antioxidants, this mate (herb tea) can help ward off altitude sickness also know as “sorroche”.
-Contrary to some Western beliefs the tea on it’s own is not harmful but in fact healthy.
-The coca leaf is not processed and is safe to drink or even chew as some of the locals will do.
+Filled with several antioxidants, this mate (herb tea) can help ward off altitude sickness also known as “sorroche”.
+Contrary to some Western beliefs, the tea is not harmful but healthy.
+The coca leaf is not processed and is safe to drink or chew.

 We hope our How to stay safe while traveling in Peru – tips will help you to enjoy Peru to the fullest!